-A deva78 offered the Buddha beautiful maidens, wishing to corrupt him.
-The Buddha told the maidens, "Skin-bags79 filled with filth, why are you here?
+Wishing to corrupt the Buddha, the deva offered him beautiful maidens.
+The Buddha told them, "Skin-bags filled with filth, why are you here?
 Begone!
 I have no use for you."
-The deva was filled with respect and asked the Buddha the meaning of the Way.
+The heavenly demon was filled with respect and asked the Buddha the meaning of the Way.
 The Buddha instructed him whereupon he attained the fruit of stream-enterer.